-It may sound obvious, but really you’d be surprised at just how many home buyers don’t put enough research into a neighborhood before signing on the dotted line.
-It’s a mistake you may make once in your life, but once only, as the repercussions can have you seething for years and having to live with a very bad decision.
+It may sound obvious, but you’d be surprised at how many homebuyers don’t put enough research into a neighborhood before signing on the dotted line.
+It’s a mistake that you might make once in your life, but only once, as the repercussions could have you seething for years while living with a very bad decision.

-Of course, there are going to be times when you simply love a house so much that you really don’t care about the neighbors, whether it’s some scary neighborhood wildlife, or a frequent freight train passing by, after all, I guess these are things that you can learn to live with, or can you?!
+Of course, there will be times when you fall so in love with a house that you really don’t care about the neighbors, whether it’s some pesky neighborhood wildlife or a frequent freight train passing by.
+After all, these are things you can learn to live with… or can you?

-Joking aside, researching the neighborhood before buying a house is critical, especially if you’re looking at a more rural community, or a street on the outskirts of town as these will have far more challenges than a home in the center of town.
-There are many things you should consider when looking at different neighborhoods, and we’re going to tell you what those are, and why.
+Joking aside, researching the neighborhood before buying a house is critical, especially if you’re considering a more rural community or a street on the outskirts of town, as these areas can present more challenges than a home in the city center.
+There are many factors to consider when looking at different neighborhoods, and we’re here to tell you what they are and why they matter.

 Wildlife

-You don’t actually have to be living rural to have wildlife on your doorstep; even in the suburbs of many North American cities you could be dealing with wildlife all the time.
-Depending on where you are on the continent there are many different kinds of wildlife that can become a royal pain if they decide to keep visiting.
-Some of the more common pests include raccoons messing with your garbage, bears coming to feast on your fruit trees, skunks leaving their overpowering scent behind, and coyotes running riot.
-Those wily coyotes can cause no end of trouble, from killing your pets, to yipping through the night.
+You don’t have to live in a rural area to encounter wildlife on your doorstep; even in the suburbs of many North American cities, wildlife can be a constant presence.
+Depending on where you live, there are various types of wildlife that could become a royal pain if they decide to pay you regular visits.
+Some common nuisances include raccoons messing with your garbage, bears feasting on your fruit trees, skunks leaving their overpowering scent behind, and coyotes running rampant.
+These wily coyotes can cause all sorts of trouble, from killing your pets to howling through the night.

-Oh and those adorable deer, aren’t quite so adorable when they start eating all those lovely flowers you just planted!
-Coming home at night can seem idyllic in the summer, when the days are long, but do you always want the worry of deer suddenly running out in front of you?
+And those adorable deer?
+They aren’t so cute when they start eating all those lovely flowers you just planted!
+Coming home at night during the summer, when the days are long, may seem idyllic, but do you really want to constantly worry about deer suddenly running out in front of you?

 Trains

-With such an extensive train network across North America it’s difficult to live close to a major town or city without having at least one rail track nearby, though to be honest the tracks don’t have to be that close by to pose a problem.
-Sound can travel for miles if the wind is blowing in your direction so even if a track seems like a long way off it can still be disturbing in the quiet of the night.
-And if you’re close to a crossing, every train that rolls through will have to hoot its horn.
-Once may not seem so bad, but freight trains can run all night long, disturbing your sleep again, and again, and again.
+With such an extensive train network across North America, it’s hard to live near a major town or city without having at least one rail track nearby.
+However, the tracks don’t have to be that close to cause problems.
+Sound can travel for miles if the wind is blowing in your direction, so even if a track seems distant, it can still be disturbing in the quiet of the night.
+And if you’re near a crossing, every train that passes will blast its horn.
+It might not seem so bad at first, but freight trains can run all night long, disturbing your sleep repeatedly.

 Wind

-You may not think that wind could pose such a problem but a relentless wind can really wear you down.
-Some neighborhoods are windier than others, so consider the lay of the land – is the home on a promontory or hillside, or is it in an exposed position within a valley, where the wind can come charging through?
-That breathtaking view could really be breathtaking if the winds are strong all the time, and as you lie awake in bed at night listening to the trees creaking are you going to worry about one of them falling?
-Strong winds can also make it difficult to enjoy your home as patio furniture can end up on your neighbor’s patio, and growing plants, flowers and vegetables can be quite a challenge.
+You might not think that wind could pose a problem, but relentless wind can really wear you down.
+Some neighborhoods are windier than others, so consider the lay of the land: Is the home perched on a promontory or hillside, or is it situated in an exposed valley where the wind can rush through?
+That breathtaking view might be a little less appealing if strong winds are a constant presence, and as you lie awake at night listening to the trees creaking, will you worry about one of them falling?
+Strong winds can also make it difficult to enjoy your home, as patio furniture can end up on your neighbor’s patio, and growing plants, flowers, and vegetables can be a real challenge.

 New Roads and Highways

 Sometimes a great deal on a house can be too good to be true.
-Admittedly the seller may have no knowledge of something that’s planned for a couple of years down the line, but you can protect yourself by doing the research.
-If a new road or highway is planned, the chances are your searches will bring up some information on it as many highways, after all, are years in the planning.
-A six lane highway at the end of your yard will ruin your peace and quiet, not to mention your chances of selling the home for a decent price.
+The seller may not be aware of plans for a new road or highway in the future, but you can protect yourself by doing your research.
+If a new road or highway is planned, chances are your searches will uncover some information, as major highways are often years in the making.
+A six-lane highway at the end of your yard would ruin your peace and quiet, not to mention the potential impact on your ability to sell the home for a decent price.

-That brings us nicely to the final point; how easy will the home be to sell?
-Your real estate agent should be offering you good advice on this, so respect their experience and walk away if they’re telling you this will be a difficult neighborhood to sell in.
-Selling probably isn’t on your mind right now, as you’re only just thinking about buying, but there’s bound to come a time when you want to move on, or you have to move on, and maybe you’ll need to sell the home quickly.
+This brings us nicely to the final point: how easy will it be to sell your home?
+Your real estate agent should be offering good advice on this, so listen to their expertise and consider walking away if they warn you that selling in this neighborhood will be difficult.
+Selling probably isn’t on your mind right now as you’re just thinking about buying, but at some point, you may want or need to sell the home—and perhaps quickly.

-Points to look out for include how long the home has been listed for sale, as this is a telltale sign that it could be a difficult one to sell.
-The neighborhood itself is going to reflect on the ease of selling – if it’s a little rundown now, what’s it going to look like in a few year’s time?
-You may be willing to put up with a mess next door, but how many buyers will be able to look past that?
-And maybe you love living rural, but there are far fewer buyers for rural properties than there are for homes in town.
+Look out for signs like how long the home has been listed for sale, as this could indicate that it’s a tough property to sell.
+The neighborhood itself will also impact the ease of selling.
+If it’s a little rundown now, what will it look like in a few years?
+You might be willing to overlook a mess next door, but how many potential buyers will be able to look past that?
+And while you may love living in a rural area, keep in mind that there are far fewer buyers for rural properties than for homes in town.